GordonChen214/DECO2017_Blog_Easydive/posts/blog_reflection.md

 ## Appendix A: Manual Technical Task Walkthrough

-### Open the app locally through npm start and access localhost:3000
+Open the app locally through `npm start` and access `localhost:3000`

 * Result: Passed
-* Evidence / observation:
-  The app could be opened through the local server after installing dependencies.
+* The app could be opened through the local server after installing dependencies.
-* Used in reflection:
-  Used to discuss local performance and setup complexity.
+* Used to discuss local performance and setup complexity.

-### Log in with the demo account
+Log in with the demo account

 * Result: Passed
-* Evidence / observation:
-  The login page accepted the demo username and password and then displayed the main app shell.
+* The login page accepted the demo username and password and then displayed the main app shell.
-* Used in reflection:
-  Used to discuss prototype-level login and user flow.
+* Used to discuss prototype-level login and user flow.

-### Navigate between Home, Log Dive, Explore Sites, Dive Shops, and Profile
+Navigate between Home, Log Dive, Explore Sites, Dive Shops, and Profile

 * Result: Passed
-* Evidence / observation:
-  Navigation switched sections without full page reload.
+* Navigation switched sections without full page reload.
-* Used in reflection:
-  Used to evaluate responsiveness and app-like behaviour.
+* Used to evaluate responsiveness and app-like behaviour.

-### Create a new dive log
+Create a new dive log

 * Result: Passed
-* Evidence / observation:
-  The form accepted location, conditions, marine life, notes, and image link/default image.
-After saving, the log list updated.
+* The form accepted location, conditions, marine life, notes, and image links/default images.
-* Used in reflection:
+* After saving, the log list updated.
-  Used to evaluate functional completion and backend/API behaviour.
+* Used to evaluate functional completion and backend behaviour.

-### Use the live preview while filling in the form
+Use the live preview while filling in the form

 * Result: Passed
-* Evidence / observation:
-  The preview changed when fields, checkboxes, notes, or image values changed.
+* The preview changed when fields, checkboxes, notes, or image values changed.
-* Used in reflection:
-  Used to evaluate immediate feedback and user experience.
+* Used to evaluate immediate feedback and user experience.

-### Search and filter dive sites
+Search and filter dive sites

 * Result: Passed
-* Evidence / observation:
-  Keyword, state, site type, and difficulty filters changed the displayed cards.
+* Keyword, state, site type, and difficulty filters changed the displayed cards.
-* Used in reflection:
-  Used to evaluate client-side filtering and browsing usability.
+* Used to evaluate browsing and filtering usability.

-### Edit profile information
+Edit profile information

 * Result: Passed
-* Evidence / observation:
-  Profile fields could be changed and the profile display updated after saving.
+* Profile fields could be changed and the profile display updated after saving.
-* Used in reflection:
-  Used to evaluate profile functionality.
+* Used to evaluate profile functionality.

 ---

-## Appendix B: User Walkthrough with a Participant Familiar with Recreational Diving
+## Appendix B: User Walkthrough

 A short walkthrough was conducted with one participant familiar with recreational diving.
-The participant was asked to complete three core tasks without step-by-step instruction.
+The participant was asked to complete several core tasks without detailed instructions.

-### Log in using the demo account
+Log in using the demo account

-* Result: Completed
+* Completed
-* Observation:
-  The participant understood the demo login because the account details were visible on the login page.
+* The participant understood the demo login because the account details were visible.

-### Record and save a new dive log
+Record and save a new dive log

-* Result: Completed
+* Completed
-* Observation:
-  The participant understood the purpose of the fields, especially current, visibility, temperature, and marine life.
-However, the form looked long at first.
+* The participant understood the purpose of the fields, especially current, visibility, temperature, and marine life.
+* However, the form looked a little long at first.

-### Search for a dive site and view related information
+Search for a dive site and view related information

-* Result: Completed
+* Completed
-* Observation:
-  The participant found the card layout easy to scan and understood the filter options after trying them.
+* The participant found the card layout easy to scan and understood the filters after trying them.

-### View a diver profile from a card
+View a diver profile from a card

-* Result: Completed with minor hesitation
+* Completed with minor hesitation
-* Observation:
-  The participant did not immediately realise that the author name was clickable.
+* The participant did not immediately realise that the author name was clickable.

-### Short feedback notes
+Participant comments:

 > "The live preview makes it easier to understand what I am creating."